stephanrauh/GraalVM-Test/README.md

 # Experiments with the GraalVM

+## /Node.js-Express.js-Mandelbrot
+This demo takes the Node.js implementation of GraalVM for a spin.
+It does something you'd never do with JavaScript: number crunching.
+Adding insult to injury, it forces GraalVM to run the number crunching demo.
+That's mean, because GraalVM is basically Java, and numbers in JavaScript differ fundamentally from numbers in Java.
+Nonetheless, GraalVM does a surpringly good job.
+Not only does the demo run flawlessly, it's peak performance is close to the performance of native Node.js.

+In detail:
+- The express server starts noticably slower in GraalVM.
+Not bad, but sometimes I managed to switch to my browser and reload the page before the server was ready.
+- The initial rendering of the Mandelbrot set is roughly five times slower than in Node.js.
+- After roughly eight repetions, GraalVM Community Edition reaches its peak performance.
+Now it's roughly running at 50% of the performance of Node.js.
+- Due to license restrictions, I'm not allowed to tell you about the performance of the Enterprise Edition.
+Just one hint: give it a try.
+- When you start the demo and repeat the calculation multiple times, you'll see a line chart showing the effect of subsequent JIT compiler optimizations nicely.

+Please keep in mind that this is a very unfair benchmark.
+It's designed to bring GraalVM to its limits.
+In my book, GraalVM passes this test remarkably well.
+Plus, it shows that Node.js is supported surprisingly well.
+You can even run an Express.js server using GraalVM.

 ## /speculative-optimization
 This example shows the effect of speculative method-call optimization and de-optimization.
 The example shows the speculative optimization for virtual method calls with only one implementation, plus the de-optimization when it turns out there's a second implementation.
 Likewise, the third method call causes a second de-optimization.
 On my 2015 MacBook Pro using AdoptOpenJDK 11.0.5+10, this result were like so: